 - Approximately 50% of the dogs with cruciate ruptures will tear the cranial cruciate ligament on their other leg within 2 years of the first tear.

-- Dogs with CCLR most often go to the veterinarian because of a sudden onset of non-weight bearing on a rear limb.
+- Dogs with CCLR most often go to the veterinarian because of a sudden onset of non-weight bearing or toe-touching lameness on a rear limb.

-- Most of the time an animal owner will not see a reason for the sudden lameness.
+- Most of the time an owner will not see a reason for the sudden lameness.

 - A definitive diagnosis is made when your veterinarian feels abnormal looseness in the affected knee.

-- Surgery is recommended for all dogs weighing more than 30 pounds
+- Surgery is recommended for all dogs with cranial cruciate ligament ruptures (CCLR)

 - Greater than 90% of dogs improve with surgery.

 - infection of the incision